 1961 Most of the previous models were replaced by the new Capella

-range, which had new styling and new bodywork.
+range, which had revamped styling and bodywork.
 Villiers

 engines were used - the 148cc 31C, 174cc 2L and the 197cc

-9E - and there was also the option of standard and de luxe models.
+9E - and standard and de luxe versions were offered.